Aids and adaptations policy

 - Where the building structure is considered integrally unsuitable for technical and practical reasons, for example widening doorways in prefab buildings, wet floor showers in beam and block floors etc.

-- Where the tenants needs may be met by a more reasonable solution.
-Particularly where the OT has recommended an extension or major works the tenants needs will be assessed and consideration given to applying alternative solutions, for example utilising a ground floor dining room as a bedroom, instead of building an extension, a smaller extension or rehousing.
+- Where the tenant’s needs may be met by a more reasonable solution.
+Particularly where the Occupational Therapist has recommended an extension or major works the tenants needs will be assessed and consideration given to applying alternative solutions, for example utilising a ground floor dining room as a bedroom, instead of building an extension, a smaller extension or rehousing.

-7.10 The council will inspect all major adaptations on completion to ensure that the work has been undertaken professionally and to check that the resident is satisfied with the work.
+7.12 The council will inspect all major adaptations on completion to ensure the work has been undertaken professionally and to check that the resident is satisfied with the work.